bridgechung/bridgechung.github.io/_posts/2026-03-25-declarer-technique-there-and-back-again.markdown

 If you total up the three scenarios...

-1. When both suits broke 3-2, you went **there and back again.** This line breaks even with the "naive" line of playing all the spades and all the clubs.
+1. When both suits broke 3-2, you went **There and Back Again.** This line breaks even with the "naive" line of playing all the spades and all the clubs.
 2. When clubs broke badly, you still broke even for -1.
 You traded a defensive ruff for an offensive ruff.
 3. When clubs broke badly BUT the defender with short clubs did not have more than 2 trumps, we make the contract when the "naive" line fails.